Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 Everyone does it.

-Uh so he defined American exceptionalism as living up to international norms.
+So he defined American exceptionalism as living up to international norms.

-And the funny thing is, he he doesn't.
+And the funny thing is, he doesn't.

-Uh Bush respected international norms.
+Bush respected international laws.

-He goes, Well, the president has the power.
+He goes, well, the president has the power.

 The president has the power to deal with foreign governments.